quintype/malibu/tutorial/adding-progressive-image-loading.md

     ```

   - Now in the `StoryGrid` component, utilize the `rowNumber` for progressive image loading.

+    1. Pass the `rowNumber` value to `StoryGridStoryItem` function/component.
+    2. Check if `rownumber` is less than 1 or 2, if it is then use low-quality image properties.

+        Eg:
+        ```
+        const subsequentImageLoadProps = { size: "25vw", blur: 0 };
+          const initialImageLoadProps = props.rowNumber < 2 ? { size: "5vw", blur: 10 } : subsequentImageLoadProps;
+        ```

+    Your final code should look something like this:

     ```javascript
     import React, { useState, useEffect } from "react";